UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

-# Find Energy Saving Grants You May Be Eligible For BETA
+# Warm Home: Local Grants BETA

+This repository was cloned from [HUG2](https://github.com/UKGovernmentBEIS/desnz-home-energy-retrofit-beta) in December 2024, keeping all previous commits.

+The code was then adapted into the WH:LG service.

 ## Deployment